Society of Australian Genealogists

 The Society of Australian Genealogists (SAG) is an Australian-based non-profit organisation whose principal objective is the advancement of genealogical education.[1]
 The SAG is the oldest family history society in Australia and holds the largest genealogical archives and research library in the country.
 The head office, archives and research library are located in Sydney, New South Wales, Australia.
-The society membership numbers more than 4,000 members world-wide.
+The society membership numbers nearly 4,000 members world-wide.

 History

 In August 1932 it was decided at a well-attended meeting of persons interested in family history to form a Society of Australian Genealogists (SAG).
 The SAG committee would meet in the Assembly Room of the Education Building in Loftus Street, Sydney.
 The main objective of the founding members was to form a genealogical research library to collect and preserve the history of the pioneering families of Australia.
 The SAG also planned to publish a small quarterly magazine covering the activities of the society and other items of interest.
 The society's first journal, The Australian Genealogist, was published from January 1933 until it was forced to cease publication in 1959 through lack of resources.
 The SAG is the oldest family history society in Australia, assisting genealogists and family historians in tracing their ancestors for over 80 years.